AndroidNZ

 Thoughts on the Galaxy Zoom

-The Galaxy Zoom: trailblazer for a new world of connected camera, or
+The Galaxy Zoom: trailblazer for a new world of connected camera, or second attempt at a class of device that nobody actually wants? |

 Last year Samsung released the Galaxy Camera, a device that I found wanting from just about every perspective.
 It wasn't a smartphone, lacking any telephony capabilities; as a camera it wasn't good enough compared to similarly priced standalones either.
 Sure, it had some smarts, but not enough to make the price premium for the imaging on offer a worthwhile proposition.
 The size of the device made carrying it around a rather non-trivial issue too.
 If I want to carry around a relatively non-compact imaging device, then I want to do that in return for a fairly tangible gain in imaging ability, right?
 I struggled then to see how it belonged anywhere in the market, and I haven't seen anything since that made that any more apparent for me.